ismailfaruqi/tech-choices/README.md

 # Uqi's Technology Choices

 This is a collection of technology pieces that have been performed excellently during my career, or I am excited about.
+This is inspired by [Thoughtworks Technology Radar](https://www.thoughtworks.com/radar), and I am trying to add local touches to it.

 _Disclaimer_ : This is my personal opinion and does not reflect any of the company i am working on.